Huntington–Hill method: Apportionment method

 where P is the population of the state, and n is the number of seats it currently holds before the possible allocation of the next seat.
+Each time a state is assigned a seat, its n is incremented by 1, causing its priority value to be reduced.

-Consider the reapportionment following the 2010 U.S. census: after every state is given one seat:
+Consider the reapportionment following the 2020 U.S. census.
+After every state is given one seat: